marcells/node-build-monitor/README.md

 | Setting          | Description
 |------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 | `project_name`   | Label of the project name, normally IOS or Android.
-Required only if you app_id is provided.
+Required only, if your app_id is provided.
 | `app_id`         | BuddyBuild Application ID.
 Leave empty to get all the builds for your user token.
 | `url`            | BuddyBuild Build Query url
 | `access_token`   | Secret token string for the existing user to be used to authenticate against BuddyBuild REST API (if `BUILDBUDDY_ACCESS_TOKEN` environment variable is set, this setting is overwritten)